 To simplify the elements of procedure, the release of state information is not always explicitly specified.
 As a general rule, if state information is available when a message gets discarded, the state information should also be released.
-Also, when an error indication with an OID and value for an incremented counter is returned, then the available information (like securityStateReference) must be passed back to the caller so it can generate a Report PDU.
+Also, an error indication can return an OID and value for an incremented counter and optionally a value for securityLevel, and values for contextEngineID or contextName for the counter.
+In addition, the securityStateReference data is returned if any such information is available at the point where the error is detected.